fbacchella/fio_scripts/README.md

 + fio.sh - run a set of I/O benchmarks using fio
 + fioparse.sh - parse the output files from fio.sh runs
++ fioparse.pl - used internally by fioparse.sh
-+ fio.r - create a function called graphit() in R
++ fiop.r - create a function called graphit() in R
-+ fiog.r  - run graphit on different combinations of data from fioparse.sh
++ fiopg.r - run graphit on different combinations of data from fioparse.sh
-+ fiop.r -  newer version of graphit that adds scaling info
-+ fiopg.r - use to graph with the newer graphit in fiop.r
-+ example data from fioparse.sh

-	> data_emc.r
-	> data_ssd.r
-	> data_pharos.r
-	> data_mem.r

 NOTE: the scripts in this project require that you have already downloaded fio and compiled a binary of fio.